-David Lammy has discovered what appears to be Westminster’s latest solution to Britain’s family crisis: make marriage matter less.
+David Lammy has discovered Westminster’s latest solution to Britain’s family crisis: make marriage matter less.
+The man who claims to be a Christian has come up with a stupid idea because he fails to seek the Lord:

 Under proposals being considered by the Ministry of Justice, couples who have lived together for three years or who share a child could be granted inheritance rights similar to those enjoyed by married couples and civil partners.
 Cohabiting partners may also gain legal claims over property when relationships break down.
 The justification is “fairness”.
 Yet one awkward question remains.
 If marriage and cohabitation are effectively the same thing, why does marriage exist at all?

-The current debate focuses on whether cohabiting couples should receive the same inheritance protections as married couples.
-But a more fundamental question is rarely asked: why should they?
+Mr Lammy has not told us why cohabiting couples should receive the same inheritance protections as married couples.
 Marriage and civil partnerships already provide a clear legal framework, together with the rights and responsibilities that accompany them.
 Those who choose to cohabit have consciously decided not to enter those arrangements, despite being fully aware of the legal protections the state affords to marriage and family life.
+The result could easily be fewer people deciding to cohabit, and fewer still deciding to make that permanent with marriage and/or have children at a time when we are failing even to replace our population.

 Genesis 2:24 Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.